WebDevStudios/custom-post-type-ui/readme.txt

 == Changelog ==

 = 1.6.0 - TBD =
-Added: Support for `meta_box_cb` parameter for `register_taxonomy` and taxonomies.
+* Added: Support for `meta_box_cb` parameter for `register_taxonomy` and taxonomies.
-Added: Dynamically warn about existing slugs.
+* Added: Dynamically warn about existing slugs.
-Added: "delete_with_user" support for post types.
+* Added: "delete_with_user" support for post types.
-Added: Filters for post type and taxonomy data right before saving of final data.
+* Added: Filters for post type and taxonomy data right before saving of final data.
-Added: `cptui_get_taxonomy_exists` function to check if a provided taxonomy is registered.
+* Added: `cptui_get_taxonomy_exists` function to check if a provided taxonomy is registered.
+* Added: Required PHP version to readme.txt
+* Added: Filter on taxonomies to be listed as available for association with a post type.
+* Added: Warning indicators to our "Slug changed" and "Slug exists" warnings for post types and taxonomies.
+* Added: Support for "publicly_queryable" parameter for taxonomies.
+* Added: Support for "rest_controller_class" parameters for both post types and taxonomies.
+* Added: Some initial WP-CLI support for importing and exporting CPTUI settings.
+* Added: `name_admin_bar` support in post type labels.
+* Added: Handling of array versions for "capability_type" field.
+* Updated: Bump minimum WordPress version to 4.7.
-Updated: pass the object_type array to `cptui_pre_register_taxonomy` filter as extra parameter.
+* Updated: Pass the object_type array to `cptui_pre_register_taxonomy` filter as extra parameter.
-Updated: Adjusted preserved label handling to aid with plugin performance.
+* Updated: Adjusted preserved label handling to aid with plugin performance.
 Props alex-solovyev
-Fixed: "show in nav menus" missing from tools section for post type section.
+* Updated: Utilize `wp_doing_ajax()` function for our AJAX checks.
+* Updated: Clarify what is exported with the Post Types and Taxonomies spots for the Tools section.
+* Updated: Clarify that the listed post types to associate to a CPTUI taxonomy are public post types by default.
+* Updated: Make "Show In Rest" setting default to true for sake of easier Gutenberg integration in the future.
+* Fixed: Only register archive slug if has_archive is set to true.
-Fixed: Error occurred when attempting to unset post types while editing a taxonomy.
+* Fixed: Error occurred when attempting to unset post types while editing a taxonomy.
+* Fixed: Prevent errors from non-existant callback functions during post type or taxonomy processing.
+* Fixed: Incorrect use of reserved taxonomy slugs function in a check for reserved post types.
+* Fixed: Make sure "No post type selected" alert trigger from both buttons on the taxonomy settings edit screen.
+* Fixed: Add our stylesheet only on our CPTUI pages.
+Fixes responsive bug on post editor screen.
+* Fixed: Removed duplicate "label" in taxonomy "get code" section.

 = 1.5.8 - 2018-04-16 =
 * Fixed: Corrected issue with "Get Code" area regarding post types and "show in menu" field values.